webwealthme/scs-youtube-auto-poster/readme.md

 - YouTube video thumbnail as post featured image if theme supports it

 # Features
-Easy settings: You just need an api key and the yt channel id
+- Easy settings: You just need a free Google developer api key and the YouTube channel id
-Choose the number of created posts at once.
+- Choose the number of created posts at once.
 Get up to 50 videos at once, if you need more use the before and after date of the video
-Choose post settings: post status, post author, post category, post publish date (when post is made or when it was published on yt)
+- Choose post settings: post status, post author, post category, post publish date (when post is made or when it was published on YouTube)

 ## Use shortcodes to customize post content
 [scs_ytap_video-title] eg: Frontend Developer vs Backend Developer - What Should You Learn?
 (Funducational)